 When viewing the world through a macro lens, Steve’s goal is to draw viewers into realms of rich patterns and forms that are invisible or not readily discernable to the human eye.
 And when capturing majestic landscape scenes, he reaches for a sense of splendor, the sheer awe and humility evoked from experiencing nature on its grandest scale.

-Steve’s surreal images are typically based on composites of photographs of natural and human-made elements.
+Steve’s explorations into worlds that can only be imagined are typically based on composites of photographs of natural and human-made elements.
 He might combine a series of macro images from different sections of a spider’s web to create a new world, a mix of the actual and the possible.
 Or, he might overlay photographs of pedestrians at rush hour to capture the frenetic energy of urban living.
 When printed on canvas, metallic paper, or directly onto metal surfaces, Steve’s surreal images project a dreamlike look and feel.

 While Steve spends his formal work time as the creative director of AuthorBytes, which provides web and online services to authors and publishers, photography brings everything into focus for him.